Current Weather

 Weather Briefing

-VFRSalem-Willamette Valley Airport/McNary Field is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+VFRSalem-Willamette Valley Airport/McNary Field is currently reporting visual flight rules (VFR) conditions with overcast skies at 5,500 feet and 10 SM visibility.
+Note: This observation is 1.1 hours old and conditions may have changed.

 Wind Analysis